BabylonJS/OldDocumentationSite/README.md

 ### How to structure your document to get a functional Table Of Content (TOC)

-A TOC is automatically generated on the compilation of the general, How_To, exporters and extensions md files into HTML.
+A TOC is automatically generated on the compilation of the general, How_To, features, resources and extensions md files into HTML.
 In order to get a functional TOC, you need to follow two very simple rules:
     * every markdown lines beginning by a series "#" will be included in the TOC
     * DO NOT put a link inside of your heading